 Locking modes and states

-Resources created by artifacts in a blueprint assignment have three states: Not Locked, Read Only, or Cannot Edit / Delete.
-Each artifact can be in the Not Locked state.
-However, non-resource group artifacts have Read Only and resource groups have Cannot Edit / Delete states.
-This difference is an important distinction in how these resources are managed.
+Resources created by artifacts in a blueprint assignment have four states: Not Locked, Read Only, Cannot Edit / Delete, or Cannot Delete.
+Each artifact type can be in the Not Locked state.
+The following table can be used to determine the state of a resource:

 Overriding locking states

 It's typically possible for someone with appropriate role-based access control (RBAC) on the subscription, such as the 'Owner' role, to be allowed to alter or delete any resource.
 This access isn't the case when Blueprints applies locking as part of a deployed assignment.
-If the assignment was set with the Lock option, not even the subscription owner can change the included resources.
+If the assignment was set with the Read Only or Do Not Delete option, not even the subscription owner can perform the blocked action on the protected resource.